Colorado Chapter of The Wildlife Society

 The 2014 Summer-Fall travel grant recipients are:

-Andrew Don Carlos will be attending the North American Congress for Conservation Biology (NACCB) in Missoula, Montana this summer.
-He will be speaking at a symposium by the Social Science Working Group of the Society for Conservation Biology.
+Andrew Don Carlos attended the North American Congress for Conservation Biology (NACCB) in Missoula, Montana.
+He spoke at a symposium by the Social Science Working Group of the Society for Conservation Biology.
 The theme of this session is “Informing Integrated Approaches to Addressing Human-Wildlife Conflict through Social Science.”
-Andrew will share about his dissertation work on mitigating human-coyote interactions in the Denver Metropolitan Area.
+Andrew shared about his dissertation work on mitigating human-coyote interactions in the Denver Metropolitan Area.
 He represents a team of co-authors from CCTWS.
 Read the report from his trip here.

 Sarah Garza will be attending the International Wildlife Disease Association Conference in Tamaya, New Mexico this summer.
 Her research is through the United States Department of Agriculture.
 She is studying expansion of feral swine populations and the potential for associated disease transmission.
 Sarah hopes to further develop her project and sharpen her research skills at the conference.